 For example, sweet peppers can take anywhere from 60 to 90 days to produce fruit.
 On the other hand, it can take 150 days for hot peppers to produce fruit!

 It will take even longer if you are growing from seed.
 You can learn more about how to speed up pepper seed germination in my article here.

 Now you have an idea of why your peppers are growing so slow.
-You also have some ideas on how to avoid the common causes of slow growth.
+You also have some ideas on how to avoid the common causes of slow growth in pepper plants.

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.